 Using samples prepared by collaborators in Leighton's group, Crooker and Los Alamos colleagues William Rice and Joe Thompson used magnetic circular dichroism spectroscopy and also SQUID magnetometry to show that circularly polarized light can induce an extremely long-lived magnetic moment in SrTiO3 at zero applied magnetic field.

 These signals appear below 18 Kelvin, persist for hours below 10 K, and can be controlled in both magnitude and sign via the circular polarization and wavelength of blue/green light in the range spanning 400-500 nm.
-As such, patterns can be "written" into SrTiO3, and subsequently read out, using light alone.
+As such, magnetic patterns can be "written" into SrTiO3, and subsequently read out, using light alone.
 These effects occur only in crystals containing oxygen vacancies, revealing a detailed interplay between magnetism, lattice defects and light in an archetypal complex oxide material.

 More information: "Persistent Optically Induced Magnetism in Oxygen-Deficient Strontium Titanate" W.D.
 Rice, P. Ambwani, M. Bombeck, J. D. Thompson, G. Haugstad, C. Leighton, and S. A. Crooker, accepted and in press, Nature Materials (2014). www.nature.com/nmat/journal/vaop/ncurrent/full/nmat3914.html